agorelik2/project_uread/README.md

 User's book page: with the click of the update button, the form pre-fills with updated book title, author, and description
 ![update-recommendations](client/public/images/update_rec.png)

-Search page where you can search on a book title, save to favorites and recommend that book
+Search page where you can search on a book title, save to favorites and recommend that book with a click of the button
 ![search](client/public/images/search.png)

 Favorites page where you can come back to view or buy the book through the link to Google
 ![favorites](client/public/images/favorites.png)

-Reviews page where you can write a review or read the reviews given by other members
+Reviews page where you can write a review for a book or read the reviews given by other members
 ![reviews](client/public/images/reviews.png)

 ## Development